Nigel Henderson (artist)

 In 1954 he moved with his family to the village of Thorpe-le-Soken in Essex.
-The Hendersons were joined by the Paolozzis who owned joint cottages that neighboured theirs.
+The Hendersons were joined by the Paolozzis, who owned joint cottages that neighboured theirs.
 With Paolozzi, Henderson established Hammer Prints Limited, a design company producing wallpapers, textiles and ceramics that were initially manufactured at Landermere Wharf.
 Henderson's company did not hinder his collaboration with others from the Independent Group.
-Colin St John Wilson, a long time member of the Independent Group, invited Henderson to form a solo exhibition at the School of Architecture in Cambridge.
+Colin St John Wilson, a long-time member of the Independent Group, invited Henderson to form a solo exhibition at the School of Architecture in Cambridge.
 Wilson also donated a collage screen started by Henderson in 1949 to the Pallant House Gallery in 2004.

 Nigel Henderson's work was included in the 1990 Institute of Contemporary Arts exhibition, The Independent Group: Postwar Britain and the Aesthetics of Plenty.

 From 6 August to 4 September 1983, the exhibition 'Heads eye Wyn' of Dada-influenced photomontage images of his own head, an obsessive theme in his later work was presented in The Minories, Colchester.
 In 2013, A tour of Firstsite exhibition 'Nigel Henderson and Eduardo Paolozzi: Hammer Prints Ltd 1954–1975' was held and followed by tea and cakes at The Minories Cafe.
 In addition, The Eastern Pavilions Print Portfolio which can currently be viewed at The Minories, Colchester includes Nigel Henderson's photograph 'Wall Painting.
 Stopping Out.
 Grove Road.
 Bethnal Green' (1949–53).

+Release of images in 2015

-In June 2012 the Nigel Henderson Estate appointed Tate Images as the Copyright Agent for all permissions clearance and in April 2015 the Tate made available over 3,000 photographs by Nigel Henderson.
-The photographs were taken during 1949-1956 and cover two distinctive aspects of his life, his time in the East End, especial around Bethnal Green and his interest in the 1950s London Soho jazz scene.
+In June 2012 the Nigel Henderson Estate appointed Tate Images as the copyright agent for all permissions clearance and in April 2015 the Tate made available over 3,000 photographs by Nigel Henderson.
+The photographs were taken during 1949-1956 and cover two aspects of his life, his time in the East End, especially around Bethnal Green, and his interest in the 1950s London Soho jazz scene.
 The photographs of the East End are of a documentary nature showing life on the street; children playing, street vendors, market stalls, high streets, buildings and the street parties around the 1953 Coronation of Queen Elizabeth II.
 The photographs of Soho’s jazz scene include candid images of Tony Crombie, Ronnie Scott, Lennie Bush and Jack Parnell.